Biden tangles with Florida GOP Sen. Rick Scott: ‘I think the man has a problem’ - NewsBreak

 “The Republican plan is to increase taxes on middle class families and let billionaires and large companies off the hook as they raise prices and reap profits in record amounts.
 And it’s really that simple.”

-The post Biden tangles with Florida GOP Sen. Rick Scott: ‘I think the man has a problem’ appeared first on Florida Phoenix .
+The post Biden tangles with Florida GOP Sen. Rick Scott: ‘I think the man has a problem’ appeared first on Daily Montanan .